odintheprotector/odintheprotector.github.io/_posts/2024-01-28-tetctf2024-writeup.md

 layout: post
 title: TetCTF 2024 - Writeup
 description: All challenges I solved
-tags: [Writeup, Command and Control, Word, Macros, Forensic]
+tags: [Writeup, Command and Control, Word, Macros, Forensic, Blue Team, CTFtime]
 ---
 Hi everyone, just a few day more, we will deep in Tet holiday, and each year, TetCTF will celebrate a competition for all students and people who're interested in Cyber Security.
 This is the first time
 I participated this CTF because I always thought it's very hard and it's not for me.
 But after joining and experiencing, I realised that I was wrong 😊.
 So let's start!